mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 ### We reduce red tape

-Part-time employees become contractors: I know this one sounds like, "I can't wait to cut pay for my employees!" but my goal isn't to reduce compensation as much as reduce paperwork.
-Having employees requires a lot of paperwork.
+Part-time employees become contractors: I know this one sounds like, "I can't wait to cut pay for my employees!" but my goal isn't to reduce compensation as much as reduce stress and paperwork.

+On an almost monthly basis, some Massachusetts government office sends me an inscrutable letter telling me something about withholdings or compliance requirements, but it's never clear what action is required on my part, if any.

 There are services that help with compliance and paying the right taxes, but I've never found one that does an especially good job.
-There are all these little issues, and when I call my "HR as a service" provider, they just tell me that I have to call the government and figure it out myself.
+When I forward the notices to Gusto, my "HR as a service" provider, they just tell me that I have to call the government and figure it out myself.
+And then when I call the state agency, I get routed around a phone tree to people who don't know anything about the notice I received, so I'm left to just ignore it and hope that's the right thing to do.

 Contractors require much less paperwork.
 We can adjust pay so that staff gets equivalent or better compensation relative to what they had as employees.